Contributed code FAQ

-Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Add-on FAQ.
+Note: You are currently viewing documentation for Moodle 2.2.
+Up-to-date documentation for the latest stable version is available here: Contributed code FAQ.

-See Installing add-ons for instructions.
-Some, but not all, contributors include a "Read me" file with instructions in their plugin package.
+See Installing plugins for instructions.
+Often the Module and plugin database will also have instructions for a specific contributed code.
+Some, but not all, contributors include a "Read me" file with instructions in their contributed code package.

 In a typical install, you will probably copy some php files into one or more areas of you Moodle site's code, then click on the Site administration link called "Notifications" to start the install process.